Computational Analysis of Digital Communication

 • Please go to Canvas

-• You can assign yourself to a group (max 4 people)
+• You can assign yourself to a project group (max 5 people)

 • In the end, I will put remaining people randomly into the groups with open places